Executive Director865.946.3221 | 1201 Oak Ridge Turnpike, Oak Ridge, TN 37830

-Bean began her career at the University of Tennessee in October 2003 in Mail Services as a Senior Postal Clerk.
-Her duties there included mail sorting and delivery and processing of incoming and outgoing mail.
-She transferred to Graphic Arts Service in July 2005 as a Work Order Coordinator.
+Misty began her career at the University of Tennessee in October 2003 in Mail Services as a Senior Postal Clerk.
+Her duties there included sorting, delivering and processing the incoming and outgoing mail.
+She transferred to UT Graphic Arts Service in July 2005, and served as a Work Order Coordinator.
 Her duties there included entering job specifications and assisting customers with various printing decisions.

-Chris is LEIC's Training Specialist and oversees various courses, including the U.S. Department of State’s international weapons of mass destruction segments as well as the TN Office of Criminal Justice Program's STOP domestic violence initiative.
+Chris Jones joined LEIC in November 2015 as a Training Specialist and oversees various courses, including the U.S. Department of State’s international weapons of mass destruction segments as well as the TN Office of Criminal Justice Program's STOP domestic violence initiative.
 Chris also serves as an instructor for several of LEIC’s classes, including security and vulnerability, domestic violence, leadership, emergency management, active shooter response for businesses & corporations, and others as needed.
 Prior to joining LEIC, he was a sworn Officer for the Kingsport Police Department.
-He has also worked as a supervisor in the alternative energy field, building various wind energy sites in many regions across the country and internationally.
+Chris has also worked as a supervisor in the alternative energy field, building various wind energy sites in many regions across the country and internationally.

 Chris is certified through the American Crime Prevention Institute as a Crime Prevention Specialist and a Security Assessment Specialist.
 He is also a Certified Practitioner of the Myers-Briggs Type Indicator instrument (MBTI).

-Chris is currently pursuing his Doctor of Education in leadership and professional practice.
-He has an MBA with a specialization in Human Resource Management from King University, a Bachelor’s Degree in Criminal Justice from East Tennessee State University, and an Associate’s Degree in Applied Science from Northeast State Community College.
+Chris holds a Doctor of Education in Leadership and Professional Practice.
+He has an MBA with a specialization in Human Resource Management from King University, a Bachelor of Arts in Criminal Justice from East Tennessee State University, and an Associate of Applied Science from Northeast State Community College.
 He is an active member in the Smoky Mountain Chapter of the American Society for Industrial Security (ASIS International) and the TN Association of Chiefs of Police (TACP).
 He also serves on the TN Department of Education's Law, Public Safety, Corrections and Security Industry Advisory Council.

-Emily Miller is a Curriculum Specialist with the LEIC.
-She joined the LEIC in June 2008.
-Miller hails from Chicago, Illinois and after completing her bachelor’s degree at DePaul University she relocated to south Florida.
-Emily worked for the national leadership organization LeadAmerica as a Program Coordinator and Leadership Specialist.
-Miller co-developed LeadAmerica’s college-accredited personal development curriculum and facilitated experiential learning workshops to over 4,000 high school and college-aged students throughout the United States.
+Emily Miller joined LEIC in June 2008 as the Curriculum Specialist.
+Emily hails from Chicago, Illinois and after completing her bachelor’s degree at DePaul University, she relocated to South Florida.
+She worked for the national leadership organization LeadAmerica as a Program Coordinator and Leadership Specialist.
+Emily co-developed LeadAmerica’s college-accredited personal development curriculum and facilitated experiential learning workshops to over 4,000 high school and college-aged students throughout the United States.
 During her graduate studies she acted as a Coordinator to the Women & Politics Institute's International Women as Leaders program at American University.

-Emily is responsible for collaborating with LEIC's subject matter experts and criminal justice practitioners to create and develop innovative law enforcement training.
+Emily is the Program Manager responsible for new partnerships and programs.
+She collaborates with Subject Matter Experts (SME) and criminal justice practitioners to create and assist in the development of innovative law enforcement training.
 She conducts needs assessments, job task analysis, and curriculum validations to ensure what is being taught is meeting the needs of law enforcement.
-Emily also serves as LEIC's grant writer, and has written numerous grants that have been awarded.
+Emily also serves as a grant writer at LEIC, and has written numerous grants that have been awarded.

-She holds a Bachelor of Arts degree from DePaul University in Secondary Education and English, and a master’s degree in International Training and Education from American University in Washington, DC.
+She holds a Bachelor of Arts from DePaul University in Secondary Education and English, and a Master in International Training and Education from American University in Washington, DC.
 Emily is a certified Curriculum Developer by ATD.